mathewhauer/county_projections_official/README.md

 - Feel free to create a new branch for further incorporation and analysis .
 - More information in is located in each folder `DATA`.

+# Data

+The projected populations by age/sex/race/county/year/SSP for all US counties for the period 2020-2100 are available at the Open Science Foundation [https://dx.doi.org/10.17605/OSF.IO/9YNFC](https://dx.doi.org/10.17605/OSF.IO/9YNFC).

+Data resulting from these projections can be found in the file `SSP_asrc.csv.zip`.

 # Codebook

+`YEAR`
+- Refers to the year of each projection.
+2020 -- 2100 in five-year increments.

+`STATE`
+- Refers to the two-digit FIPS code associated with each state.

+`COUNTY`
+- Refers to the three-digit FIPS code associated with each county in each state.

+`GEOID`
+- Refers to the five-digit FIPS code associated with each individual county and is the product of the STATE two-digit code and the COUNTY three-digit code.

 `AGE`
 - 0-4 = 1
 - 5-9 = 2